-ate
+Year-to-Date

-2021 2020 Change Change
+2022 2021 Change Change

 \$ \$ \$ %

-Interest expenses on bank debt, net 92 211 (119) (56.4)
+Interest expenses on bank debt, net (21) 92 (113) (122.8)

-Accretion on lease liabilities 490 556 (66) (11.9)
+Accretion on lease liabilities 444 490 (46) (9.4)

-Total interest expense 582 767 (185) (24.1)

-The decrease in interest expense in 2021 was mainly due to the decrease in bank debt as compared to last year.
+The decrease in interest expense in 2022 was mainly due to the decrease in bank debt as compared to last year as well as increased interest income on cash balances, due to higher interest rates.

-Fluctuations in accretion on lease liabilities are primarily due to currency translation.
+Fluctuations in accretion on lease liabilities are primarily due to currency translation and the purchase of the Aerospace Chatsworth facility which was previously leased.